 Why Can’t I Use Formula after 48 hours?

-Formula is a nutrient rich liquid that is great for your baby’s growth and development.
-Unfortunately, it’s also great for bacterial growth too.
-An opened can of ready-to-feed formula will be exposed to the surrounding air which has invisible-to-the-eye microbes.
-It is almost certain that some bacteria will get into the can even if you are super careful.
-The big question is: is there enough bacteria in the formula to make your baby sick?
+It’s All About Germs.
+Formula is a nutrient-rich liquid for your baby’s growth and development.
+Unfortunately, it’s also great for bacterial growth.
+An opened can of ready-to-feed formula will be exposed to the surrounding air, which has invisible-to-the-eye microbes.
+It is almost sure that some bacteria will get into the can even if you are super careful.
+The big question is: Is there enough bacteria in the formula to make your baby sick?
 Or is there so little bacteria that the formula is still OK?

-Formula manufacturers err on the safe side and recommend that you discard formula that has been opened for more than 48 hours.
-It’s better to be safe that sorry.
-Babies are small and delicate – their immune systems are not 100% functional yet and their bellies have not been exposed to everyday germs.
-If your baby got food poisoning, vomit, and/or had diarrhea, would you not be worried?
-Would you rush him to the hospital just in case he’s seriously ill?
-Was using the leftover formula “worth it” compared to the anxiety and the trip to the hospital?
+Formula manufacturers err on the safe side and recommend discarding formula that has been opened for more than 48 hours.
+It’s better to be safe than sorry.
+Babies are small and delicate – their immune systems are not 100% functional yet, and their bellies have not been exposed to everyday germs.
+Would you not be worried if your baby got food poisoning, vomited, and had diarrhea?
+Would you rush him to the hospital if he’s seriously ill?
+Was the leftover formula “worth it” compared to the anxiety and the trip to the hospital?

-Some parents feel that a 48 hr time limit is over cautious.
-Other parents want to be on the safe side and use formula as instructed by the manufacturer.
+Some parents feel that a 48-hour time limit is over-cautious.
+Other parents want to be safe and use the formula as instructed by the manufacturer.
 The final answer is up to you.